 Story pieces

 Photo, date, title, ticket, note, quote, or the object that explains why the page exists.
+If this layer is weak, no amount of tiny decoration will fix the spread.

 Structure pieces

 Writing card, mat, frame, strip, grid, side rail, or any paper that organizes the page.
+These pieces make the loose story feel placed.

 Bridge pieces

 Repeated color, small cluster, line, arrow, tab, or strip that connects one area to another.
+Bridge pieces should move the eye, not become a second focal point.

 Accent pieces

 Stickers, dots, labels, tiny paper scraps, stamping, or anything that can be removed without changing the story.
+Add these last because they are the easiest to confuse with structure.

 Reading Path